How to Group Worksheets in Microsoft Excel

 • Enter or edit data on several worksheets at once.

-• Apply formatting, such as Page Setup options, to a selection of worksheets all at the same time.
-When you group worksheets, there is no need to repeat the same steps over and over again.
+• Apply formatting, such as Page Setup options, to a selection of worksheets simultaneously.
+When you group worksheets, you don’t need to repeat the same steps over and over.

-• Move, copy, or delete multiple worksheets at the same time.
+• Move, copy, or delete multiple worksheets at once.

 To find out how to group worksheets and apply editing and formatting actions, continue reading this post or watch this video: